-- Plan ahead and see if there are any big concerts in town that you’d like to see.
-Check Ascend, Ryman and Bridgestone for the biggest shows.
+- Plan and see if there are any big concerts in town that you’d like to see.
+Then, check Ascend, Ryman and Bridgestone for the biggest shows.

 We have a full article on the details of Lower Broad right here.
-Our favorites are well described in this article, but if we had to pick three, we’d pick Robert’s, Paradise Park and Crazy Town.
+Our favorites are well described in this article, but we’d pick Robert’s, Paradise Park and Crazy Town if we had to pick three.